AndersDeath/diary2/000-current.md

 Today I was in office again and it's not a surprice for you.
 I finilazed all things that should be done.
 It's good.
 Also I had a german lesson that went not so smoothly because of my tiereness.
 I need to focus on language more beacuse It looks like I waste my time instead of doing good progress.
 I will focus on it more in Armenia.
 I give you my word.

-# 09 August - Dienstag - Berlin - Milan - 687 Tag der Einwanderung - Warm Sunny
+# 09 August - Dienstag - Berlin - Milan - 687 Tag der Einwanderung - Heat Sunny